lanl/PyBNF/docs/config_keys.rst

 Required Keys
 -------------
 **model**
-  Specifies the mapping between model files (.bngl or .xml) and data files (.exp or .con).
-Model paths and files are followed by a ':' and then a comma-delimited list of experimental data files or constraint files corresponding to the model files.
+  Specifies the mapping between model files (.bngl or .xml) and data files (.exp or .prop).
+Model paths and files are followed by a ':' and then a comma-delimited list of experimental data files or property files corresponding to the model files.
 If no experimental files are associated with a model write ``none`` instead of a file path.

   Examples:

     * ``model = path/to/model1.bngl : path/to/data1.exp``
-    * ``model = path/to/model2.xml : path/to/data2.con, path/to/data2.exp``
+    * ``model = path/to/model2.xml : path/to/data2.prop, path/to/data2.exp``
     * ``model = path/to/model3.xml : none``

 **fit_type**